Stock sell-off worsens as Wall Street wonders how much pain Trump will accept for the economy

 NEW YORK (AP) — The U.S. stock market's sell-off is worsening Monday as Wall Street questions how much pain President Donald Trump is willing for the economy to endure in order to get what he wants.

-The S&P 500 was down 2.1% in midday trading, coming off its worst week since September.
-The Dow Jones Industrial Average was down 405 points, or 0.9%, as of 11:20 a.m.
+The S&P 500 was down 2.2% in afternoon trading, coming off its worst week since September.
+The Dow Jones Industrial Average was down 530 points, or 1.2%, as of 12:56 p.m.
 Eastern time, and the Nasdaq composite was 3.6% lower.

 The main measure of the U.S. stock market is on track for a seventh swing of more than 1%, up or down, in the last eight days following a scary stretch dominated by Trump's on -and- off -again tariffs.
 The worry is that the whipsaw moves will either hurt the economy directly or create enough uncertainty to drive U.S. companies and consumers into an economy-freezing paralysis.
 The S&P 500 is down 8% from its all-time high set on Feb.
 19.